cfonseka/conference-notes/nextgen_omics_presession_spatial_transcriptomics_notes.md

   - CMV-infected plancetal tissues show proteomic changes associated with cell death + immune activation
   - Want to use this data to screen newborns for biomarkers/pathways associated with these data.
   - Specific to distal villi compartment so unclear how broadly applicable results are
+  - Next steps would be to determine if CTBs are coming from maternal or fetal side
+  - Long-term, identify infants with congential CMV and apply antiviral drugs early

+### Q&A

+- _Question: Is CMV infection associated with development of autoimmunity?_

+  - Audience member noted that many of the markers associated with activation of T cells are similar to what is seen in autoimmunity.
+Chakraborty said that based on ZA collaboration on patients with congential HIV infection suggests infants demonstrate signs of having exhausted T cells.
+Belives that inflammatory effects could easily have deleterious effects on post-natal newborns but data is preliminary

+- _Question: How similar were the placentas in terms of gestational age?_

+  - Chakraborty: CMV-infected placentas were 36-38 weeks (as infection is associated with pre-term delivery) while control samples were a little later (40+ weeks).

+## Talk 4 - Nanostring Spatial Platforms